F. Ross Peterson Professor of Economic HistoryDepartment(s):

 B.A., Economics (with Honors), Business Administration, and Classical Civilizations, Austin College, 2006

 Researcher of the Year - 2019

-Matthew Jaremski is an Professor of Economics in the Jon M. Huntsman School of Business at Utah State University and a Faculty Research Fellow of the National Bureau of Economic Research.
+Matthew Jaremski is the F. Ross Peterson Professor of Economic History in the Jon M. Huntsman School of Business at Utah State University and a Faculty Research Fellow of the National Bureau of Economic Research.
 Matthew received his Ph.D. from Vanderbilt University in 2010.
 Before joining USU, he was an Associate Professor of Economics at Colgate University and held visiting positions at Yale University and the Office of Financial Research at the U.S. Treasury.